Study Beyond at St. Thomas Aquinas College

 If you’re looking to gain an edge in today’s competitive job market, learn a foreign language.
 Our partnership with Education First means you can earn credits and hone your foreign-language skills living as a local in Spain, Italy, France, Germany, Costa Rica, Japan, Singapore or China during your winter or spring break.

 Interested in studying in a country or foreign university not currently affiliated with STAC?
 You can.
 But you must follow our Study Abroad Program procedures.
-Click here to begin your search for a non-affiliated program.

 Read our Study Beyond Spotlights, featuring first-hand accounts from our world-traveling students.